Hopf algebroids with balancing subalgebra: Bialgebroids over noncommutative base

-which is an $H$-subbimodule of $H\otimes_A H$, called the Takeuchi product.
-Then $H\times_A H$ is, unlike $H\otimes_A H$, an associative algebra with respect to the componentwise product.
-This is not true for $H\otimes_A H$: the componentwise rule is not well defined because it may depend on the chosen representatives in $H\otimes_\genfd H$; this is because $I = I_A$ is only a {\it right} ideal in general.
-Ping Xu~\cite{xu} has shown that (C3) is equivalent to the joint assertion of the following two requirements: \begin{itemize} \item[(C3a)] $\mathrm{Im}\,\Delta\subset H\times_A H$, \item[(C3b)] $\Delta$ as a map from $H$ to $H\times_A H$ is a homomorphism of algebras. \end{itemize} Of course, (C3b) makes sense only because of (C3a).
-A short calculation shows that $\pi^{-1}(H\times_A H)$ is also a subalgebra of $H\otimes H$.
-Observe a commutative diagram of $A$-bimodules:
+This discussion shows that (C3) is equivalent to the joint assertion of the following two requirements: \begin{itemize} \item[(C3a)] $\mathrm{Im}\,\Delta\subset H\times_A H$, \item[(C3b)] $\Delta$ as a map from $H$ to $H\times_A H$ is a homomorphism of algebras. \end{itemize} Of course, (C3b) makes sense only because of (C3a).
+Observe now a commutative diagram of $A$-bimodules:

 All arrows except those into $H\otimes_A H$ are also homomorphisms of algebras.